 The University of Newcastle is Australia’s leading nuclear medicine science trainer.
 As a nuclear medicine scientist, you’ll apply medical imaging technologies and radioactive chemical compounds (called radiopharmaceuticals) to image the function or physiology of the body.
 Nuclear medicine scientists use this knowledge to diagnose, treat and prevent disease, providing support to a wide range of patients, from professional athletes with sports injuries, to young children and the elderly with cancer.

 This degree requires students to participate in clinical placements in NSW Health facilities.
 During placement, students will be subject to NSW Health policies and procedures.
 Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information, visit the University of Newcastle website.
+Clinical placement essentials.

 Students should be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.
 Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1.

 Areas of study: Anatomy, molecular imaging, nuclear medicine instrumentation and radiopharmacy, nuclear medicine theory, patient care, statistics and research methodology.

 Career opportunities: Nuclear medicine technologist, nuclear medicine technician, PET technologist.

 Professional recognition: Graduates are eligible to apply for registration with the Medical Radiation Practice Board of Australia under the Australian Health Practitioner Regulation Agency.

 Practical experience: 42 weeks of clinical placement, supervised and mentored by qualified nuclear medicine scientists in both public and private centres, locally or across Australia.
 You will also have access to our $1.5 million on-campus radiopharmacy laboratory.